About this park

 - Keep to existing tracks and move away if birds become agitated by your presence.
 Avoid visiting bird nesting islands two hours after sunrise and two hours before sunset when the birds are most active.

 - Keep 50 metres from bird colonies and occupied nests.
 Stay quiet and move slowly.
 Stressed birds desert their nests leaving eggs and chicks unprotected.

 - Minimise your use of lights at night, including on boats.
 These confuse night-flying seabirds, such as shearwaters.

 - Kiteboarding near bird colonies can cause birds to startle and desert their nests.
 Be aware of the birds behaviour and stay clear of colonies.

 - Sea lions breed and haul out on many islands.
 Be Seal Wise and keep your distance from them, particularly if pups are present.

 Plants, wildlife and fungi

 Visit the Atlas of Living Australia for a list of species recorded in Houtman Abrolhos Islands National Park.

-We recognise and acknowledge Nanda people as the traditional owners of Houtman Abrolhos Islands National Park.
+We recognise and acknowledge Aboriginal people as the traditional owners of Houtman Abrolhos Islands National Park.